jg925/ece3400_2019-team10/labs/lab4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DY7_UcSpYcY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

+One could say that our robot just sees a wall and doesn't move there, but this can be disproven by watching the videos in Milestone 4; it detects the robot and doesn't send any indication of a wall to the base station.

 Below is the code we added in order to implement walkBack robot avoidance.

 ```